 claims the same thing.

-You must visit the fabulous botanical garden, it is one of the oldest in the world and is a fascinating way to spend a few hours.
+You must visit the fabulous botanical garden: it is one of the oldest in the world and is a fascinating way to spend a few hours.
 Do visit the outdoor market next door to the magnificent 12th century Palazzo della Ragione (which is also a must see).
-The market itself has an outdoor section selling clothes, bags etc. and and indoor section filled with gourmet delights - join me in the video below for a walk through the market.
+The market itself has an outdoor section selling clothes, bags, etc. and an indoor section filled with gourmet delights - join me in the video below for a walk through the market.

 There is also the Prato delle Valle: not sure how to describe the Prato delle Valle, it's sort of a huge piazza/park with 78 statues of famous people dating back to the 18th century.
 A lovely spot to relax and watch the world pass by.

 Details of all these places and useful maps of Padua can be found at the local tourist office, next to the main station.